caddyserver/caddy/modules/caddyhttp/tracing/README.md

 This module provides integration with OpenTelemetry tracing facilities.
 It is implemented as a `caddyhttp.MiddlewareHandler` and can be chained into a list of other handlers.

-When enabled, it propagates an existing tracing context or will init a new one otherwise.
+When enabled, it will propagate an existing trace context or initialize a new one.

 It is based on `https://github.com/open-telemetry/opentelemetry-go`.